ok-hoff/f23-project-3-ok_hoff/README.rst

 1.4) Assumptions
 ~~~~~~~~~~~

-* The number of threads is assumed to be greater than or equal to zero.
+* The number of threads is assumed to be greater than or equal to one.

 * The number of characters in the input file is assumed to be a positive multiple of the number of threads.